TigerNetv/AI_VoiceBot/README.md

 # AI VoiceBOT v0.01
-This project made by Ariel Shabaev [TigerNet].
+This project made by Ariel Shabaev [TigerNetv].
 Base on python 3.X